akuhren/target_vector_estimation/README.md

 This repository accompanies the following paper:

 Uhrenholt, A. and Jensen, B. S. "Efficient Bayesian Optimization for Target Vector Estimation".
-22nd International Conference on Artificial Intelligence and Statistics (AISTATS 2019).
+AISTATS 2019-22nd International Conference on Artificial Intelligence and Statistics.
+2019.

-For use in publications, please cite:

-TODO

 ## Overview